prometheuxresearch/docs/docs/sdk/index.md

 - Python 3.7 or higher
 - Ensure that the Constellation and Jarvis services are active

+### Opitional

+- An LLM of your choosing.
+Currently we support `OpenAI`'s chat models.

 ## Installation

 ### With pip